 The cistern was left alone for a long time after the conquest of Istanbul.
 It was discovered by the Dutch traveler P. Gyllius who came to explore the Byzantine ruins in the mid-16th century.
 While walking around Hagia Sophia, P. Gyllius heard and observed that the people living here were getting water from the wells inside their homes and even fishing.
 He entered the cistern with a torch in his hand from the stone-lined courtyard of a wooden building on a large underground cistern.
 P. Gyllius traveled with a cistern under very difficult conditions and took his measurements and determined the columns.
 He announced all these determinations to the world by writing in his travel book.
 The Cistern was thus known.

+What about the Basilica Cistern history?
 This place was built by Emperor Justinian, who made Hagia Sophia either.
 One of the most important emperors of the time, First Justinian made the Byzantine Empire the most magnificent.
 He enriched the lands where the empire was located, making people more productive.
 Justinian, who built the Hagia Sophia, built the Basilica Cistern and provided the people living in the city to access the water.
 It is said that the water supply to the Basilica Cistern with aqueducts from the freshwater source, 19 km away from the city.
 The construction of the cistern took 38 years.
+All the effort and time given for the Basilica Cistern architecture helps making Basilica Cistern history more important.

 4. Architectural Structure